 4. Detailed employee activity reporting

-POS data can reveal critical insights about your business — both the good and the bad.
-While you would like to be able to trust your staff 100% of the time, the fact of the matter is that employee theft costs U.S. businesses $50 billion annually (opens in new tab).
+POS data can reveal critical insights about your business - both the good and the bad.
+While you would like to be able to trust your staff 100% of the time, the fact of the matter is that employee theft costs U.S. businesses $50 billion annually.
 The first line of defence in preventing this expensive incident is a POS system with comprehensive case management reporting.

-More than just inputting a start and an end cash count, modern POS systems can provide comprehensive reports for till counts before and after shift changes and carefully document cash-ins and cash-outs, among other things involving security.
+More than just inputting a start and an end cash count, modern POS systems can provide comprehensive reports for till count before and after shift changes and carefully document cash-ins and cash-outs, among other things involving security.

-On the flip side, POS systems with detailed employee reports are also the easiest way to track performance so you can identify — and reward — top employees.
-And as many businesses know, employee rewards and recognition can truly pay off both for employers and their staff.
-A recent study (opens in new tab) found that 63% of employees who are recognized are very unlikely to look for a new job, and 40% of employed Americans (opens in new tab) would put more energy into their work if they were recognized more often.
+On the flip side, POS systems with detailed employee reports are also the easiest way to track performance so you can identify - and reward - top employees.
+And, as many businesses know, employee rewards and recognition can truly pay off both for employers and their staff.
+A recent study found that 63% of employees who are recognized are very unlikely to look for a new job, and 40% of employed Americans would put additional energy into their work if they were recognized more often.

 5. Smoother employee training

-Last but certainly not least is employee training (opens in new tab).
+Last, but certainly not least is employee training.
 You can have the greatest employee in the world filled with high morale and ambition, but without proper POS training, they won’t be able to reach their full potential.
-When introducing a POS system into your store, it’s crucial that you properly train them on how the system works — and how it benefits them and will make their job that much easier.
+When introducing a POS system into your store, it’s crucial that you properly train them on how the system works - and how it benefits them and will make their job that much easier.

-The majority of cloud-based POS software (opens in new tab) is specifically designed to be as easy to use as possible.
+The majority of cloud-based POS software is specifically designed to be as easy to use as possible.
 However, every system is different and will require a specific set of skills that may take some time to acquire.
-That’s why when selecting a POS system, it’s important to think about the onboarding process for both new and current employees.
+That’s why, when selecting a POS system, it’s important to think about the onboarding process for both new and current employees.

-How difficult will it be to train employees on this system?
+For example, how difficult will it be to train employees on this system?
 Does the interface include a training mode built right into it?
 Are you provided with comprehensive training materials?
 Will the vendor offer on-site training and support?

 The more time you invest in training your staff to use a new POS, the greater the likelihood that the transition will be smooth and you’ll reap all the beneficial rewards.